Amy Duggar Shares Jim Bob’s Reaction to ‘Marriage Boot Camp,’ Reveals Whether Famous Family Will Watch Show

 However, Jim Bob and Michelle Duggar aren’t just worried about their kids hearing censored curse words on television; they also don’t want them seeing anyone on TV who isn’t a character on The Andy Griffith Show.
 As the Ashley’s Reality Roundup reports, Amy Duggar’s aunt and uncle have said that the wholesome ’60s series is one of the few TV shows that their kids are allowed to watch.
 However, even the friendly citizens of Mayberry aren’t well-behaved enough for Jim Bob’s liking.
 If it were up to the pious reality show star, Barney Fife would get down on his knees and pray whenever he finds himself in a sticky situation instead of making viewers laugh at his over-the-top antics by concocting an absurd scheme to get out of trouble.

-“The Andy Griffith Show is…a very wholesome show, but when a crisis comes up, they leave God out of the equation,” Jim Bob complained.
+“The Andy Griffith Show is… a very wholesome show, but when a crisis comes up, they leave God out of the equation,” Jim Bob complained.

 “They don’t pray to God asking for his help.
 Usually they solve the problem with deceit or manipulation.
 It’s really teaching how to live your life without God.
 Even though we watch those shows, we usually have a discussion afterward about how things should have been done differently.”